Massachusetts Second Offense OUI

 Q. WHAT IS A SECOND CHANCE 1st OFFENSE?

 When the court treats a 2nd offense OUI as a first offense OUI, because the 2 offenses happened 10 years or more apart.
 You are eligible for a shorter license loss.
+You will have to install the ignition interlock in your car for two years if you took a breath test or five years if you refused a breath test.

 If a second offense occurred more than ten years after the first offense, there is a possibility that a motorist can avoid the 14 day in-patient program and two year loss of license if the court treats the second offense as a first offense and imposes the first offender 24D disposition.
 If the court treats the second offense OUI as a first offense OUI, sometimes referred to as a second chance first offense, then a motorist will be eligible to get a hardship license immediately with the additional requirement of installation of the ignition interlock device.WHAT IF THE DISTRICT ATTORNEY DOES NOT KNOW ABOUT AN OUT-OF- STATE CONVICTION?